|

 - Negative feelings (boredom, restlessness, sense of futility) are caused by

-- Character, truly virtuous conduct, and fulfillment of duty, are the points most stressed in
+- Character, truly virtuous conduct, fulfillment of duty, are the points most stressed in

 Stoic ethics.